pantheon-systems/documentation/source/content/guides/quickstart/02-user-dashboard.md

 - **Custom Upstreams:** Create a new Workspace-specific [Custom Upstream](/guides/custom-upstream) using a GitHub or Bitbucket repository.
 Custom Upstreams allow you to use an external repository as a template for your site.

-- **Settings:** Use the **Settings** tab to modify the Workspace name, logo, billing information, and if your Organization is configured for it, billing terms and instructions for your team.
+- **Settings:** Modify the Workspace name, logo, billing information, and if your Organization is configured for it, billing terms and instructions for your team.

 ## Account Settings

 Click your user icon in the upper right corner to update and manage your personal account information.
-Use these options in the left-hand navigation menu:

   - **Profile:** Update your user profile information, or connect your Google account to Pantheon.